 Location: Merlion Park, in front of Fullerton Hotel and overlooking Marina Bay

-Okay sure, there’s the Marina Sands Bay and Supertree Grove that are plastered all over the ‘gram when it comes to Singapore landmarks.
-But trust us, the humble, old Merlion is the definitive icon of the city and is regarded as the pride of Singapore.
+The Marina Sands Bay and Supertree Grove may be plastered all over the ‘gram when it comes to Singapore landmarks, the humble, old Merlion Park is the definitive icon of the city and is regarded as the pride of Singapore.
 This city symbol has been drawing visitors for almost half a century since it was unveiled in 1972 to a starry-eyed nation that would go on to dominate the region’s economy.

-The statue is that of the mythical Merlion, a creature with the head of a lion and the body of a fish.
-The Merlion is rooted in Singapore’s history and mythology.
-The story goes that once, a prince from the Srivijayan empire (1183-1377) named Sang Nila Utama was sailing across the seas when he discovered a spot of land.
-He encountered a majestic lion that might have given him the idea to found the city of Temasek (the old Malay word for ‘lake town’), which would eventually become Singapura, aka Lion City.
+The statue depicts the mythical Merlion, a creature with the head of a lion and the body of a fish.
+According to legend, a prince from the Srivijayan empire (1183-1377) named Sang Nila Utama was sailing across the seas when he discovered a spot of land.
+He encountered a majestic lion, inspiring him to found the city of Temasek (the old Malay word for ‘lake town’), which would eventually become Singapura – Lion City.

 Here’s where the tale gets a bit fishy – what about the ‘mer’ part of Merlion?
-Well, that part came later – in 1964 to be specific – when British ichthyologist (lovers of all things fish) and occasional city emblem designer Alec Fraser-Brunner made the sculpture for the Singapore Tourism Board.
-He added a fabulous fishtail to signify Singapore’s humble origins as a fishing village.
+That part came later in 1964 when British ichthyologist (lovers of all things fish) and designer Alec Fraser-Brunner made the sculpture for the Singapore Tourism Board.
+They added a fabulous fishtail to signify Singapore’s humble origins as a fishing village.

-Surrounded by multi-million dollar building projects and cloud-piercing skyscrapers, the Merlion withstands the test of time and is a reminder of the city’s oftentimes forgotten ancient past.
+Surrounded by multi-million dollar building projects and cloud-piercing skyscrapers, the Merlion withstands the test of time and is a reminder of the city’s ancient past.

 2. A Singapore landmark that puts nature and innovation to work: Supertree Grove